Psychicbear/ChatAppClone/README.md

 * Message component, displays a message and displays timestamp on hover if it is not first message of collection
 * Participant list component, displays list of participants, and varies based on whether or not it is viewed in a channel, group or direct message.
 * Participant component, displays one participant in list, shows their name, profile picture and whether or not they are online/active
+* Context API for Socket.IO connection, sends commands with user token to socket.io server

 ### Back End Requirements

+- Login endpoint, authenticates users and serves a success packet to client with first time load information about the user (eg. user token, user settings, user notifications), otherwise sends an error packet with error information
+- Register endpoint, takes registration form and ensures that it meets standards of registration, if successful it returns first time load information with defaults
+- User Controller object for managing data updates to user, and socket update methods
+- Socket.IO connect method, When user connects, deliver relevant notification data, set user to their preferred state in server (Online, away, Do not disturb, invisible/appear offline)
+- Socket.IO server route response, When user loads server route, update active server participants to show that this user is active here
+- Socket.IO channel route response, when user loads channel route within server route, update active participants of channel to show user is active in this channel
+- Socket.IO message sent response, when user sends a message, update chat for active participants, send notification to inactive participants, update sender with confirmation, update database with new chat message

+### Back End Extras

+- Socket.IO user typing response, when user makes change to message input field, notify relevant users that user is in typing state
+- Socket.IO user stopped typing response, when user has stopped typing for ~5 seconds, notify relevant users that user has left typing state

 # Rough Feature Ideas